 Here are some resources for those considering joining us, whether as graduate student, postdoctoral researcher, or faculty member.

 Questions about connecting with Princeton at these recruiting conferences?
-Contact Susan VanderKam, Manager Diversity Initiatives and Associate Director, Undergraduate Program.
+Contact Susan VanderKam, Manager of Diversity Initiatives and Associate Director of the Undergraduate Program.

 For Prospective Graduate Students

 The P3 Program is hosted by the Princeton Graduate School and is designed for prospective graduate students who want to learn about our offerings before submitting an application.
 While P3 is open to all, it is specifically designed to support those from underrepresented backgrounds and first generation/low-income college students interested in pursuing a Ph.D.
 Individuals must apply to attend.
 P3 takes place each year during the fall term; applications open in the spring.

 The Department of Chemistry believes that a community that represents and respects diversity of experience and thought is essential to scientific discovery.
 We encourage applications from all interested students and provide information on the application process on our website.
 The Graduate School shares additional helpful information about each required portion of the application.